-Far away from the genre clichés, Veronica (VERÓNICA) is one of those special modern day horror films that holds the essence of old-style filming with special weightage on characters and situations to create the most frightening experience.
+Far away from the genre clichés, Veronica (VERÓNICA) is one of those special modern-day horror films that holds the essence of classic horror films with special weightage on characters and situations to create the most frightening experience.

 Set in Madrid in the year 1991, this horror movie follows the titular character Veronica (Sandra Escacena), a teenage girl who lives with her mother – who works in a bar – and three young sibs after the death of her father.
 Considering her mother’s job all through the day, she takes care of her little brother and sisters.

-While, I must accept the fact that I am not that well-versed with the kind of Spanish horror cinema, this one is indeed one of the finest, and in the league of The Conjuring and The Insidious.
-All in all, Veronica is a treat to watch that has been lifted up with great cinematography, music, and above all the realistic portrayal of relationships onscreen.
+While I must accept the fact that I am not that well-versed with much of the Spanish horror cinema, this is one of the finest, and in the league of The Conjuring and The Insidious (2010).
+On the whole, Veronica is a treat to watch as the viewing experience has been elevated with great cinematography, music, and above all the realistic portrayal of relationships onscreen.

 Cast: Sandra Escacena, Bruna González, Claudia Placer, Iván Chavero, Ana Torrent, Consuelo Trujillo, Ángela Fabián, Carla Campra, Chema Adeva, Miranda Gas, Luis Rallo, Nayara Feito, Carlos Cristino, Gema Matarranz, Samuel Romero

 Director: Paco Plaza

 Production: Apaches Entertainment, Expediente La Película A.I.E., Film Factory